 Students integrate the various disciplines in food technology: food microbiology, food processing, food chemistry and food physics, together with aspects such as market science, consumer, legislation or economy.
 The students will deliver an advice or design based on scientific literature; practical work is not at the core of this course.

 Interested?
 Please contact Jelle van Leeuwen by December 13th 2019 at the latest.
-(See contact information at the bottom of this page.)
+(See contact details below)